Exploiting Symmetry in Tensors for High Performance: Multiplication with Symmetric Tensors: Introduction

-The algorithms are reformulated to operate with these blocks.
+Given that we store the tensor by blocks, the algorithms must be reformulated to operate with these blocks.
 Since we need only store the unique blocks of a symmetric tensor, symmetry is exploited at the block level (both for storage and computation) while preserving regularity when computing within blocks.
 Temporaries are formed to reduce the computational requirements, similar to work in the field of computational chemistry~\cite{Bender1972547}.
 To further reduce computational and storage requirements, we exploit partial symmetry within temporaries.
 It should be noted that the symmetry being exploited in this article is different from the symmetry typically observed in chemistry fields.
-Here, we take advantage of symmetry of the entries of the tensor as opposed to the physical symmetry of molecules which results in eliminated entries in the tensor~\cite{Yamamoto200558}.
+One approach for exploiting symmetry in operations is to store only unique entries and devise algorithms which only use the unique entries of the symmetric operands~\cite{Yamamoto200558}.
+By contrast, we exploit symmetry in operands by devising algorithms and storing the objects in such a way that knowledge of the symmetry of the operands is concealed from the implementation (allowing symmetric objects to be treated as non-symmetric objects).

-The contributions of this paper can be summarized as reducing storage and computational requirements of the {\tt sttsm} operation for symmetric tensors as:
+The contributions of this paper can be summarized as reducing storage and computational requirements of the {\tt sttsm} operation for symmetric tensors by:

-\begin{itemize} \item Utilizing temporaries to reduce computational costs of the {\tt sttsm} operation for symmetric tensors. \item Providing a framework for given for exploiting symmetry in symmetric tensors (and partial symmetry in temporaries). \item Using blocked algorithms and data structures to improve performance of computing environment. \end{itemize}
+\begin{itemize} \item Utilizing temporaries to reduce computational costs thereby avoiding redundant computations. \item Using blocked algorithms and data structures to improve performance of the given computing environment. \item Providing a framework for exploiting symmetry in symmetric tensors (and partial symmetry in temporaries) thereby reducing storage requirements. \end{itemize}

-The paper analyzes the computational and storage costs demonstrating that the simplicity need not adversely impact the benefits derived from symmetry.
+The paper analyzes the computational and storage costs demonstrating that the added complexity of exploiting symmetry need not adversely impact the benefits derived from symmetry.
 An implementation shows that the insights can be made practical.
-The paper concludes by listing opportunities for future research.
+The paper concludes by listing additional opportunities for generalizing advancements in the domain of linear algebra libraries to multi-linear computation.